smroid/cedar-server/building.md

 5. Raspberry Pi Imager will burn and verify your SD card.

-As an alternative to the above, if you're on Mac, Windows, or Intel/AMD Linux, you can use [balenaEtcher](https://etcher.balena.io/) which bypasses the questions/answers and just burns the SD card image.
+As an alternative to the above, you can use [balenaEtcher](https://etcher.balena.io/) which bypasses the questions/answers and just burns the SD card image.

 ## Using the pre-built SD card image

-With the pre-built SD card you just burned, your Rpi4 is set up as follows:
+With the pre-built SD card you just burned, your Rpi is set up as follows:

 * SSH is enabled, in case you want to poke around.
 Username is 'cedar', password is 'cedar'.